jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 **The Laws of Evolution**

 Evolution, the driving force behind the incredible diversity of life on our planet, is governed by a set of core principles that can be considered the "laws" of this grand natural process.
-Just as the physical world is constrained by the laws of physics and chemistry, the living world is shaped by these essential tenets of evolutionary theory.
+Just as the physical world is constrained by the laws of physics and chemistry, the living world is shaped by these essential tenets of evolution.
 Let us examine them in detail:

 1. Variation: The foundation of evolution is the simple fact that no two living organisms are exactly alike.
 Even within a single species, individuals exhibit a range of subtle (and sometimes not-so-subtle) differences in their physical traits, behaviors, and genetic makeup.
 For example, the variations in beak size and shape observed among Darwin's finches on the Galápagos Islands are a classic illustration of this principle.